Ankylosing spondylitis: Epidemiology

 Between 0.1% and 0.8% of people are affected.
-The disease is most common in Northern European countries, and seen least in people of Afro-Caribbean descent.
+The disease is most common in Northern European countries, and per observations in the UK, is least frequently seen in people of Afro-Caribbean descent.
 Although the ratio of male to female disease is reportedly 3:1, many rheumatologists believe the number of women with AS is underdiagnosed, as most women tend to experience milder cases of the disease.
-The majority of people with AS, including 95 percent of people of European descent with the disease, express the HLA-B27 antigen and high levels of immunoglobulin A (IgA) in the blood.
+The majority of people with AS, including 95 per cent of people of European descent with the disease, express the HLA-B27 antigen and high levels of immunoglobulin A (IgA) in the blood.
 In 2007, a team of researchers discovered two genes that may contribute to the cause of AS: ARTS-1 and IL23R.
 Together with HLA-B27, these two genes account for roughly 70 percent of the overall number of cases of the disease.

 History

-Ankylosing spondylitis has a long history, having been distinguished from rheumatoid arthritis by Galen as early as the 2nd century AD.
+Ankylosing spondylitis was distinguished from rheumatoid arthritis by Galen as early as the 2nd century AD.
 Skeletal evidence of the disease (ossification of joints and entheses primarily of the axial skeleton, known as "bamboo spine") was thought to be found in the skeletal remains of a 5000-year-old Egyptian mummy with evidence of bamboo spine.
 However, a subsequent report found that this was not the case.

 The anatomist and surgeon Realdo Colombo described what could have been the disease in 1559, and the first account of pathologic changes to a skeleton possibly associated with AS was published in 1691 by Bernard Connor.
 In 1818, Benjamin Brodie became the first physician to document a person believed to have active AS who also had accompanying iritis.

 In 1858, David Tucker published a small booklet which clearly described the case of Leonard Trask, who had severe spinal deformity subsequent to AS.
 In 1833, Trask fell from a horse, exacerbating the condition and resulting in severe deformity.
 Tucker reported:

 The account of Trask became the first documented case of AS in the United States, owing to its indisputable description of inflammatory disease characteristics of AS and the hallmark of deforming injury in AS.

-In the late nineteenth century, the neurophysiologist Vladimir Bekhterev of Russia in 1893, Adolph Strümpell of Germany in 1897, and Pierre Marie of France in 1898 were the first to give adequate descriptions which permitted an accurate diagnosis of AS prior to severe spinal deformity.
+In the late nineteenth century, the neurophysiologist Vladimir Bekhterev of Russia in 1893, Adolf Strümpell of Germany in 1897, and Pierre Marie of France in 1898 were the first to give adequate descriptions which permitted an accurate diagnosis of AS prior to severe spinal deformity.
 For this reason, AS is also known as Bekhterev disease, Bechterew's disease or Marie–Strümpell disease.

 The word is from Greek ankylos meaning crooked, curved or rounded, spondylos meaning vertebra, and -itis meaning inflammation.